top of page

 Raised in Walpole, his mom brought Freedom Riders to their home, hosted environmental meetings/cleanups, supported Kennedy campaigns, ran PTA meetings, and helped anti-hunger walks.

-It was these experiences that inspired James to be involved in various Democratic campaigns during his studies at Xaverian High School and Harvard University.
+It was these experiences that inspired James to be involved in various Democratic campaigns during his studies at Xaverian Brothers High School and Harvard University.

 James Arena-DeRosa